z0xyz/forvoUX/README.md

-A is a userscript that enhances the usability of the pronunciation website forvo.com .
+A userscript that enhances the usability of the pronunciation website forvo.com .

 **Installation**